 The Democratic National Convention convened in Baltimore from June 1–4, 1852.
 Like the Whigs, Buchanan’s party had divided along sectional lines.
 When the presidential balloting began on June 3, Cass and Buchanan were again the frontrunners.
 After neither candidate could muster the two-thirds majority of votes required to secure the nomination through the first twenty-nine ballots, Illinois Senator Stephen A. Douglas took the lead through the next two ballots.
 When Douglas could not collect the decisive two-thirds, Cass re-took the lead, but could still not muster enough votes to win.

 Reaching a clear impasse, the delegates began looking for a compromise candidate.
 On the thirty-fifth ballot, the Virginia delegation cast all fifteen of their votes for Franklin Pierce, a northern Democrat who was sympathetic to the South and who supported the constitutionality of slavery.
-Pierce’s vote total doubled on the next ballot and then remained nearly steady through the forty-fifth ballot when he began to gather more Southern support.
+Pierce’s vote total doubled on the next ballot and then remained nearly steady through the forty-fifth ballot when he gathered more Southern support.
 Finally, with the convention deadlocked and the delegates frazzled, the North Carolina delegation switched its support to Pierce and started a landslide.
 On the forty-ninth ballot, Pierce received all but fourteen votes and won the Democratic Party’s presidential nomination.
 In the November election, Pierce defeated Whig candidate Winfield Scott in a landslide.

 Minister to Great Britain

 Soon after Franklin Pierce’s inauguration, he invited Buchanan to serve as Minister to Great Britain.
-Although Buchanan had hoped for a second stint as Secretary of State, he accepted Pierce’s offer.
+Although Buchanan had hoped for a second stint as secretary of state, he accepted Pierce’s offer.
 On April 11, 1853, the Senate confirmed Buchanan’s appointment.

 Buchanan presented his credentials on August 23 in England, where he served for three years.
 During his tenure, Buchanan escaped being smeared by the Kansas-Nebraska controversy that tainted Pierce’s administration.
 He did, however, take part in a foreign policy blunder that tarnished the Pierce administration and stoked the fires of sectional discord in the U.S.

 In 1853, Pierre Soulé, Pierce’s Minister to Spain, failed in his attempts to convince Spain to sell Cuba to the United States.
 Afterward, U. S. Secretary of State William L. Marcy directed Buchanan, Soulé, and U.S. Minister to France John Y. Mason to meet secretly at Ostend, Belgium, in 1854 to develop a Cuban policy.
 On October 18, 1854, the trio of diplomats signed a report later dubbed the Ostend Manifesto.
 The document strongly suggested that if Spain refused to sell Cuba, the United States should seize the island by force.
 Four months after the drafting of the document, Pierce’s enemies in the House of Representatives forced Marcy to reveal its contents.
-The details of the agreement outraged Abolitionists and many Northerners, who viewed the annexation of Cuba as a Southern plot to extend slavery.
+The details of the agreement outraged Abolitionists and many Northerners, who viewed the annexation of Cuba as a southern plot to extend slavery.
 Disclosure of the manifesto’s contents contributed to the sectional splintering of the Democratic Party and to Pierce’s undoing at the 1856 national convention.

 1856 Presidential Nominee